samclarkb/Functional-programming/README.md

 ## :bulb: Concept
 <img width="1111" alt="codeExample" src="https://user-images.githubusercontent.com/74268703/140100001-2b16e457-f64b-43e5-a88b-23d0e5b01c10.png">

 As i said, during these two weeks the most important thing for me is learning more about Javascript and getting used to working with Github.
-So don't expect to much from my product/app.

 Despite my lack of experience and knowledge about Javascript, I still managed to work something out.

+I'm fetching data from the Last.fm API, Last.fm is an music streaming service.
+I'm using this API to retrieve certain data from music artists. with the code that I wrote I can see which artists have the most dedicated fans.
+The goal of this course is understanding functional programming.
+So I tried to wrote the code as functional as posible.

 ## :bulb: Proces (Wiki)
 Click [here](https://github.com/samclarkb/Functional-programming/wiki/Logboek-Functional-Programming) for a more detailed overview about my working proces.